 - Now fill out the form and select the option Consent under the nature of possession of the premises.

-- And the consent letter signed by the owner of the premises should be uploaded in JPEG or PDF format with a size not more than 1 MB.
+- The consent letter, signed by the owner of the premises, should be uploaded in JPEG or PDF format, with a file size of no more than 1 MB.

 Failure to Upload Consent Letter

-If the applicant fails to upload the consent letter while making the application for registration, then the GST act verifying the form shall intimate the same to the applicant via email or phone.
-The applicant should then upload the consent letter after which the GST authorities or officer shall verify and continue with the granting of registration to the applicant.
+If the applicant fails to upload the consent letter when applying for Registration, the GST Act verifying the form shall notify the applicant via email or phone.
+The applicant should then upload the consent letter.
+After this, the GST authorities or officer will confirm and proceed with granting the Registration to the applicant.

 Example Format for Consent Letter